burlachenkok/burlachenkok.github.io/_posts/2023-11-02-PermK-AES-Accepted-on-DML2023.md

 published: true
 ---

-The paper **"Federated Learning is Better with Non-Homomorphic Encryption"** was accepted by the [DistributedML 2023](https://distributedml.org/).
+The paper **"Federated Learning is Better with Non-Homomorphic Encryption"** was accepted to the [DistributedML 2023](https://distributedml.org/), December 5-8, 2023, Paris, France.

 ---